ModelZoos/ModelZooDataset/README.md

 We provide a custom pytorch dataset class to load and preprocess the raw model zoos.
 Code related to the dataset class is in the module `code/checkpoints_to_datasets/`.
 The class definition can be found under `dataset_base.py`.
 The class takes care of loading the model checkpoints and their properties, if necessary vectorizing their weights, and sorting out models with faulty data.
 We further provide pre-computed dataset files, with train, test and validation datasets.
 To further simplify access to the datasets, a jupyter notebook `code/load_dataset.ipynb` contains examples of loading preprocessed or raw datasets and explores their properties.
+A conda `environmnent.yml` to create a working conda environment can be found in `code/`.

 # Zoo Generation
 The scripts to generate the model zoos can be found under `code/zoo_generators/`.